Yrh004/BuildTestApplication/README.md

 2. Terraform open-source infrastructure as code software tool enables you to safely and predicably create, change, and improve infrastructure.
 3. Azure Kubernetes Service(AKS) simplifies deploying a managed Kubernetes cluster in Azure.
 4. GitHub Actions is a continuous integration and continuous delivery platform that allows you to automate your build, test, and deployment pipeline.
-5. VS Code is a source-code editor.
+5. Visual Studio Code is a source-code editor.

 # How it Run
 My python script has a GET request to my application and then my application return a JSON dump to the HTTP.
 My test case checks if the JSON dump contains 'Message".
 When it comes to building the Docker iamge of my app, I run the docker build and docker run command to verfiy that the Docker image actual returns the JSON.